Peaky Blinders (TV series): Reception

 Several critics have compared the show favourably to the American series Boardwalk Empire, which shares the same themes and historical context.
 Show writer Steven Knight stated in an early interview: "Do you know – and I'm not just saying this – but I've never watched them.
 I've never seen The Wire, I've never seen Boardwalk Empire, I've never seen any of them."
 When asked if he deliberately avoided watching those shows, he responded: "It's sort of deliberate in that I don't really want to be looking at other people's work because it does affect what you do inevitably."
 On 2 March 2016, Knight told the Crime Scene Quarterly "I've had unsolicited communication from Michael Mann, the film director, from Dennis Lehane, Snoop Dogg – he's such a fan.
 And the late David Bowie was a huge fan – more of that to come" (strongly hinting Bowie's involvement on series three).
 It was later confirmed that Bowie's music would be featured, and Leonard Cohen had also written a new song for series three.

 On Metacritic, it has a weighted average score of 86 out of 100 based on seven reviews.
-The last season holds a 93% approval rating on Rotten Tomatoes based on 14 reviews, with an average critic rating of eight out of ten.
+The last series holds a 93% approval rating on Rotten Tomatoes based on 14 reviews, with an average critic rating of eight out of ten.
 The website's critical consensus reads, "Peaky Blinders sixth series gracefully addresses the untimely passing of star Helen McCrory while setting the stage for a fitting climax to this epic saga of likable scalawags."

 Although the series received widespread critical acclaim, the filmmakers appeared to place less emphasis on providing the characters with a clearly defined Romani background, focusing instead on creating "gypsy characters" that serve various narrative functions.
 This situates the protagonists on the margins of society, allowing the series to address themes of intersectionality relevant to contemporary discussions and to depict the lower strata of British interwar society, which are often underrepresented in popular culture.
 The series portrays these “gypsy figures” not solely as victims but as active agents in shaping events.
 However, their actions are frequently depicted as violent and deceitful, reinforcing certain antigypsyist stereotypes.